 What is an education plan?

-An education plan (commonly shortened to ed plan) is a personalized semester by semester course of study outlining a strategy for identifying and reaching your educational goals.
+An education plan (or ed plan) is a personalized semester by semester course of study outlining a strategy for identifying and reaching your goals.
 Included are recommended career planning activities and support tools.
 An education plan should be developed during your first semester and maintained throughout your enrollment at Palomar College.

-Schedule an appointment with a counselor to create an education plan or to update your ed plan.
+Schedule an appointment with a counselor to create or update your education plan.
 Appointments are booked 2-3 weeks in advance, so plan ahead.
-For quick questions, schedule a Quick Question appointment for a 15 minute session.
-You also have the option of joining a group session if you have less than 15 units and no transcripts from other colleges.
+For quick questions, schedule a Quick Question appointment for a 15-minute session without an education plan.

-3. Decide on whether or not you want a Certificate, an Associate degree, or a Bachelor’s degree.
+- Decide on a Certificate, an Associate degree, or a Bachelor’s degree.

-- View the Counseling pages under Planning Your Pathway to learn about the different degree options.
+- View Planning Your Pathway to learn about the different degree options.

-4. Make sure you have transcripts from other colleges on file with Palomar or have unofficial copies ready for your appointment if you have a one-on-one session.
+- Have transcripts from other colleges on file with Palomar or have unofficial copies ready for your appointment.

 What classes do I take?